brikteknologier/chhaang/README.md

 - `Feide` (optional) - a Feide SAML endpoint config object.
 If omitted, no Feide SAML endpoint will be available.

+* `OpenID` (optional) - an Open ID config object.
+If omitted, no Open ID endpoint will be available.

 ## DrPublish configuration

 - `width` (optional, default 600) - default width of embedded videos